erlisakulla/bdg-django-react-xp3/README.md

 * Finishing up Game Insights page that displays the selected plots and other game data.
 * Adding Delete Account option.
 * Student gets notified when a game is activated from the instructor (maybe by email).
 Instructor can schedule a game to be activated at a specific time.
+* Implementing what happends when game is completed